 Situational awareness can be challenging, especially to new providers, and many factors interfere with maintaining it: stress (personal or work-related), workload (increased call volume), complexity (task orientation), and preconceptions (personnel issues).

 So, what is “situational awareness”?
 What is this all-encompassing, 360-degree awareness that famed comic book characters always seems to have like in the real world?
 For emergency providers, there is one distinctive meaning: the ability to identify, process, and comprehend information during the normal day but most especially during an emergency call.
 More simply, it’s knowing what is going on around you at any time of the day!
 Awareness is the key to understanding your personal safety, the safety of your partner, and the safety of your patient.

 Trust your “gut,” feelings, or instincts in certain situations.
+Situational awareness and safety go hand in hand.
 If you’re working a vehicle accident and the scene “feels” unsafe, it probably is.
 The human body can subconsciously detect certain stimulus and trigger fight-or-flight behavior before we can consciously put it into play.
 If you’re feeling uneasy during a domestic call and objectively nothing appears wrong, trust your instincts and exit the current scene or situation.
 In the short term, you may not have needed to, but for you and your partner’s safety, it’s important to recognize those feelings and act on them.

 This can have a serious impact on every level of awareness.
 Being tired on that cardiac arrest call could have a detrimental effect on the patient outcome or while responding to a vehicle accident.
 The low level of attentiveness or focus may leave you totally unaware of surroundings, especially if you’re hungry, dehydrated, or just plain exhausted.
 Ensure you are getting enough rest before the duty cycle, make sure you’re eating at regular intervals, and above all stay hydrated, even in the colder months.